Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: BnB-PEP for strongly convex smooth minimization

 Table~\ref{tab:Globally-optimal-stepsize-FmuL-grad-red} shows the globally optimal stepsizes found by the BnB-PEP Algorithm.
 To clarify, we obtain the optimal $\alpha^{\star}$ from the BnB-PEP Algorithm, solve for $h^{\star}$ with Lemma~\ref{Reparametrization-lemma}, and present $h^{\star}$ in the table.

-Table~\ref{tab:timing-bnb-pep-grad-red-FmuL} presents the runtimes with and without the customized spatial branch-and-bound solver of $\mathsection$\ref{sec:Efficient-implementation-and-enhancement}.
+{Table~\ref{tab:timing-bnb-pep-grad-red-FmuL} presents the runtimes with and without the customized spatial branch-and-bound solver of $\mathsection$\ref{sec:Efficient-implementation-and-enhancement}.
 The off-the-shelf spatial branch-and-bound algorithm of \texttt{Gurobi} was very slow despite running on the \texttt{MIT Supercloud Computing Cluster} with 24 Intel-Xeon-Platinum-8260 nodes (has 1152 cores) and 384 GB of RAM running Ubuntu 18.04.6 LTS with Linux 4.14.250-llgrid-10ms kernel \cite{reuther2018interactive}.
-On the other hand, our BnB-PEP Algorithm ran efficiently on a standard laptop.
-When the off-the-shelf spatial branch-and-bound algorithm terminated, the results agreed with the results of the BnB-PEP Algorithm.
+On the other hand, our BnB-PEP Algorithm ran efficiently on both a standard laptop and on \texttt{MIT Supercloud}.
+For $N=25$, we run both the BnB-PEP Algorithm and the off-the-shelf \texttt{Gurobi} on the \texttt{MIT Supercloud}.
+The cases for which the off-the-shelf spatial branch-and-bound algorithm terminated, the results agreed with the results of the BnB-PEP Algorithm.}